GClunies/reflekt-registry/README.md

 ```
 Chalice handles creating IAM roles, the Lambda function, and API Gateway endpoint for you.
 You can view these resources in the [AWS Console](https://console.aws.amazon.com/).

-:siren: After your first deploy only :siren: - you will need to grant your Lambda IAM role (`reflekt-registry-dev` in example above) permission to access your S3 bucket.
+*After your first deploy only* - you will need to grant your Lambda IAM role (`reflekt-registry-dev` in example above) permission to access your S3 bucket.
 For instructions on how to add a policy to an IAM role, see [here](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_manage-attach-detach.html#add-policies-console) (read section **To embed an inline policy for a user or role (console)**).
 Add this policy to your IAM role:
 ```
 {
     "Version": "2012-10-17",